 So, now you know how to edit using the Warp Stabilizer, but to make the most out of it in Premiere Pro, it’s worth understanding how it works.
 Basically, Premiere analyzes the footage frame by frame, moving the pixels within each frame to make the camera appear steady.

 This is super useful to smooth out shaky shots, but it’s by no means perfect.
 If you’ve followed the steps to stabilize your footage, take a moment to familiarize yourself with the different options and if you’re not happy with the default results.
 Then, tweak some of the sliders before heading to the Advanced options (we’ll cover this a bit more below).

-Too Much Warping?
-Troubleshooting Tips:
+Part 3: Too Much Warping?
+Pro Tips & Troubleshooting

 Premiere Pro’s stabilize function is a powerful tool, but it has its limitations.
 The steadiness of a clip might be offset by some noticeable warping in the background.
 You’ll know it when you see it.
 Tweak the Smoothness slider to reduce this effect until you have something you’re happy with.